learnification/learnification.github.io/_pages/bugsy-prompt.md

 nav_order: 3
 ---

 Prompt Engineering has become one of the latest trends in the field of AI, thanks to the recent advancement in generative models.
-In order to improve the interaction and engagement of students with the learning material, we have developed an AI wrapper called BugsyPrompt.
+Building on the prompting strategy used by [Dr. Roman Krems](https://chem.ubc.ca/roman-krems) (UBC), we created BugsyPrompt, an AI wrapper designed to enhance student interaction with course content.
 While Bugsy is not a full-fledged chatbot, it is a simple wrapper/base-prompt that can be used to set the scene for a more interactive learning experience.

 ## Features